Azure/azure-osconfig/src/modules/securitybaseline/README.md

 ## Continuing implementation

-The remaining 125 remediation checks can be found in [src/lib/SecurityBaseline.c](src/lib/SecurityBaseline.c).
+The remediation checks that remain to be fully implemented can be found in [src/lib/SecurityBaseline.c](src/lib/SecurityBaseline.c).

 There the MIM object names constants are listed: